The site

 The educational programme will be complemented by guided visits and an excursion to other heritage sites of interest in the region, linked through the Rota do Fresco.

-The training course will take place from September 17th to September 30th, 2023 and is organised by Associação Mundo Património in cooperation with Spira - Revitalização patrimonial, the municipality of Portel and European Heritage Volunteers.
+The training course was organised by Associação Mundo Património in cooperation with Spira - Revitalização patrimonial, the municipality of Portel and European Heritage Volunteers.